-Since 2007, Mr Michael Punt MA MSc PGCE (forties), a physicist who lives on site with his wife Gill and their three sons, one of whom attends the school.
+Since 2007, Mr Michael Punt MA MSc PGCE (40s), a physicist who lives on site with his wife Gill and their three sons, one of whom attends the school.
 His calm and positive influence is palpable throughout the school, although he modestly describes his many successful initiatives as 'just tinkering'.
 Parents know better, saying he's 'approachable, liked and respected'.
 One even tells the tale of a parent who was torn between three schools for her child but plumped for Chigwell on the basis of meeting Mr Punt.

-Excellent results - 2013 75 per cent A*/A at GCSE; 75 per cent A*-B and 47 per cent A*/A at A level.
+Excellent results – in 2013 75 per cent A*/A at GCSE; 75 per cent A*-B and 47 per cent A*/A at A level.
 ISI inspectors praised ‘pupils’ positive and conscientious attitude to learning and their excellent relationship with the teachers’.
-Experienced, dedicated staff and a free choice of options outside of the core subjects are major factors, says the head, who is keen to offer a wide range at A level, including those required for a broad choice of university courses, to pique the interest of his academically inquisitive students.
+Experienced, dedicated staff and a free choice of options outside of the core subjects are major factors, says the head, who is keen to offer a wide range at A levels, including those required for a broad choice of university courses, to pique the interest of his academically inquisitive students.
 Economics, maths and sciences are strong at A level but drama and DT are on the rise too, enforcing Chigwell’s reputation as a place for the all-rounder.

 IGCSE in several subjects including maths - pupils are setted ‘loosely’ in year 7 in preparation for the latter.
 Three-quarters take separate sciences at GCSE - sets for these start in year 9.
 New heads of languages and English recently appointed to boost take-up and results, which have lagged behind the other subjects in the past.
 English is set in year 10 and languages are now more popular choices for GCSE and A level, thanks to the early introduction of Spanish and German in the junior school.